gouin97/Jaspl/README.md

 # Jaspl

-Jaspl is a programming language built to be modular and written in python.
+Jaspl (Just Another Simple Programming Language) is a programming language written in Python and built to be modular.
 You write your program in a file named main.jasp.
-To execute the program, you have to run the execute file.
-On Linux and macOS, execute the execute file.
+To run your code on Linux and macOS, execute the execute file.
 On Windows, run the execute.cmd file.